Facts about Arizona for each letter of the alphabet.

 The first residents of Arizona were NATIVE AMERICANS - Paleo-Indians.
 The next known were the Anasasi.
 Arizona has 22 federally recognized Tribes, communities and nations.
 The Navaho Nation is the largest in the country and has an annual Festival of Art & Culture in Flagstaff.
 It also has a Navajo Nation Fair in Window Rock.
 The Navajo National Monument has 3 intact cliff dwellings of the Pueblan People.
 Old Oraibi on the Hopi Reservation is the oldest Indian settlement in the country and is the unofficial capital of the Hopi.
 The main reservation of the Tohono Oodham Nation is the 2nd largest in the country.
 Several Pow-Wows are held during the year.
 Apache Jii Day (jii is Apache for day) is held each year in Globe.
 A Zunni Festival of Arts & Culture is held every Memorial Day weekend in Flagstaff.
 Fifteen reservations have Gaming Casinos.

 Arizona is part of the Old West (the area west of the Mississippi River during the 1800s).
-The National Festival of the West is held in Rawhide.
 The state has Cowboys and Cowgirls and Tombstone is one of the top 10 Cowboy Towns in the country, and Prescott is called the Cowboy Capital of the American West.
 The National Day of the Cowboy is celebrated in Sedona and Wickenburg.
 Many Rodeos are held throughout the year and the oldest continuous rodeo in the world is held in Payson.
-The rodeo in Sonoita is billed as "The Best Little Rodeo in Arizona".
-There is a Wild Western Festival in Glendale and Wild West Days in Cave Creek.
+The rodeo in Sonoita is billed as "The Best Little Rodeo in Arizona" and Wild West Days are held in Cave Creek.
 The shoot-out at O.K.
 Coral is re-enacted in Tombstone.

 Nearly 7 million PEOPLE live in Arizona and they are called Arizonans.
 Many wellknown people have called Arizona their home including Chochise an Indian Chief.
 The Navajo Code Talker Monument in Phoenix honors U.S. Marines from the Navajo Nation who used their American Indian language to transmit radio messages during World War II.
 The ghost town of Geronimo was named after a famous Indian Chief.
 Wyatt Earp Days honors the most famous lawman in the west.
 There is an parade and rodeo.
 The Hall of Flame Museum sponsors the National Firefighting Hall of Heroes.
 The Arizona Farm and Ranch Experience in Avondale is under development.
 It will honor the agricultural history in the State.
 The Arizona Farming and Ranching Hall of Fame is located here.

 QUILTING is popular in Arizona and the Arizona Quilting Guild has over 1,200 members.
 The state has a Quilters Hall of Fame that honors the contribution of Arizonans to quilt making.
 In 2012 there was a Centennial Quilt Project.
-Weaving is also popular in Arizona and there are many Weaving Guilds throughout the state.
+Weaving is also popular in Arizona and there are many Weavers and Spinner Guilds.
 The Heard Museum features the contemporary art of two dozen Navajo weavers.